mikependon/RepoDB/RepoDb.Wiki/Getting Started.md

 ## Before we begin

-In this tutorial, the programming language we will be using is C# and the database provider we will be using is SQL Server.
-Please have at least Visual Studio 2017 and SQL Server 2016 installed in your machine.
+The programming language we will be using is *C#* and the database provider we will be using is *SQL Server*.
+Please have at least *Visual Studio 2017* and *SQL Server 2016* installed in your machine.

 Please follow the steps below before proceeding to the next section.